 As previously stated, in Kubrick's films, characters are often submitted to extremes of mental violence for the supposed purpose of making them conform or saving them from some defect or action of their own, the question being whether this is ever justified, and are actions free will or a clockwork predetermination.

 Bill's seeming misstep was the curiosity that compelled him to visit Somerton.
 It's the attraction of the forbidden, and the prospect of seeing women the pianist describes as the like he's never seen elsewhere.
-He made a grab for the password that would get him into Somerton, but it was also one that fell in his lap, as if predetermined to do so.
-For Bill was invited.
-His attendance was decided.
-So too with Danny's entry into room 237.
+He made a grab for the password that would get him into what he believed was a party, but it was also one that fell in his lap, as if predetermined to do so.
+So too with Danny's entry into Room 237.
 He was warned to not go in it but then he received a personally engraved invitation with the lure of the yellow ball that his father had been slamming around the lodge.

 And, all the while, the preoccupation is the real Oedipal concern and question concerning what is mechanical destiny and what is free will?
 That is a thread which runs through all these films.